tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - *Question* (akrishnamurthy-stat6250): What are the ways of eliminating duplicates from a dataset in SAS ?
 - Question (lceballos-stat6250): What is the function of first.School_Code*last.School_Code = 0?
 - *Question* (sbagdi-stat6250):  What are FIRST. and LAST. variables in by-group processing?
+- *Question*(kamirneni-stat6250): How is isolating the duplicates more efficient from PROC SORT function?